 This evidence shows how essential the MMR vaccine is.
 If you think skipping the MMR vaccine is the way to go, think again.
 Leaving your child exposed to measles leaves him exposed to all infectious disease.

 Facts that you need to know about the measles:

 - The measles is VERY contagious.
 It has a 90% infection rate; that means that if an infected person coughs in a room of unvaccinated people, 9 out of 10 of them will contract the disease.

-- The measles virus will kill or cause major brain damage in 3 out of 1000 people.
+- The measles virus will kill or cause significant brain damage in 3 out of 1000 people.

 - The virus stays infectious on a surface for up to two hours.

-- If a sick person touches an infected surface and touches their mouth or nose for up to an hour later, they could sill get sick.
+- If a sick person touches an infected surface and touches their mouth or nose for up to an hour later, they could still get sick.

 - Most measles deaths are due to secondary infections such as pneumonia, diarrhea, and meningitis.